MicrosoftDocs/power-platform/power-platform/alm/move-from-unmanaged-managed-alm.md

 ### Customization for deeply integrated system tables

-Some system tables have many relationships and dependencies with other tables that makes them difficult to import to other environments.
+Some system tables have many relationships and dependencies with other tables that makes them difficult to import to other environments:
 - User.
 - Contact.
 Similar to system user for Power Apps but can cause complication when you import  Portals apps.